UK. 2010.

 The Ford Brothers conduct the survival horror aspect with a hard-edged realism.
 In comparison to a Romero film, the tone is not so much apocalyptically bared and fired up with social metaphor as it is quiet and low-key.
 The Dead is not a film that aims for hard-hitting, gore-drenched battles to the death with the zombies, rather it is concentrated on its characters and location.
 The location is almost all of the film and for many long stretches the dialogue has been stripped away and is either terse or minimalist.
 The film is concentrated almost entirely between two actors, Rob Freeman and Ghanan emigre Prince David Osei.
 The Ford Brothers get fine performances from the two of them, in particular Prince David Osei.

 The Ford Brothers made a sequel with The Dead 2: India (2014), which told fairly much the same story against the backdrop of India.
-Howard subsequently went onto direct the non-genre likes of the thriller Never Let Go (2015) and the children’s film Adventure Boyz (2019), before returning to the horror genre with The Lockdown Hauntings (2021), The Ledge (2022) about a woman facing killers on a mountainside, the prison escape film Escape (2023) and the snuff internet film DarkGame (2024).
+Howard subsequently went onto direct the non-genre likes of the thriller Never Let Go (2015) and the children’s film Adventure Boyz (2019), before returning to the horror genre with The Lockdown Hauntings (2021), The Ledge (2022) about a woman facing killers on a mountainside, the prison escape film Escape (2023), the snuff internet film DarkGame (2024) and the cannibal film River of Blood (2024).

 Trailer here